Impact

 Risk and Exploitability

 The CVSS score of 6.3 indicates a moderate severity.
-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score is <1% (0.00034), reflecting a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
 Exploitation requires the ability to add or edit webhook integrations, a privilege that may be granted to board‑owners or higher‑level users.
 Once enabled, an attacker can harvest internal network information and alter board comments, potentially leading to data exfiltration and content tampering.
 The likelihood of exploitation depends on the setup; internal‑only targets mitigate external exposure, but the lack of protocol or destination checks makes any internal service reachable from the server.

 OpenCVE Enrichment